-The winner of The Amateur Championship in 2015, Langasque made the halfway cut in The Open in 2015 at St Andrews and 2016 Masters at Augusta National, where his back-nine 31 on the final day equalled the lowest by an amateur in the tournament’s history.
+The winner of The Amateur Championship in 2015, Langasque made the halfway cut in that year’s Open at St Andrews and the 2016 Masters at Augusta National, where his back-nine 31 on the final day equalled the lowest by an amateur in the tournament’s history.

-It gave him a 68 just 24 hours after he had posted an 83.
-Turned professional with a plus-five handicap immediately afterwards and now returns to The Open at Royal Portrush thanks to his runner-up finish in December’s South African Open, part of The Open Qualifying Series with three spots up for grabs.
+He turned professional with a plus-five handicap immediately afterwards and returned to The Open at Royal Portrush thanks to his runner-up finish in the 2018 South African Open, part of The Open Qualifying Series with three spots up for grabs.

-Was ranked 361st in the world at the time and it came three months after he won on the European Challenge Tour and then finished fifth at the European Tour Qualifying School.
+Langasque was ranked 361st in the world at the time and it came three months after he won on the European Challenge Tour and then finished fifth at the DP World Tour Qualifying School.
 His maiden victory on the main circuit came at the 2020 ISPS Handa Wales Open, where a closing 65 at Celtic Manor swept him from five behind to two in front.